 A decade ago, T.I. brought his hometown to the big screen in a relatable coming-of-age film titled ATL.
 The movie made me and all of my friends want to move to the Peach State, likely increased interest in HBCUs like Spelman College and gave everyone outside of the 285 a glimpse of life in the heart of the South.
 Fast forward ten years, and while there’s no solid sign of a highly anticipated sequel, Tip’s hip-hop successor, Childish Gambino (Donald Glover), has brought us back to the A.

-While ATL focused on the happs of New New, Rashad and their high school squad as they prepared for life after high school, Gambino’s Atlanta offers a different perspective and more current ongoings of the city.
+While ATL focused on the happs of New New, Rashad and their high school crew as they prepared for life after, Gambino’s Atlanta offers a different perspective and more current ongoings of the city.

 Since the mid-2000s, Atlanta has become a headquarters for hip-hop and television, synonymous with strip clubs, trap houses and reality shows.
-Some have embraced it, capitalized off of it and made themselves the poster children for the things Atlanta is known for.
-Although it’s only two episodes in, it doesn’t seem like this show will venture down any of those rabbit holes, except of course, hip-hop, and maybe probably strip clubs.
+Some have embraced it, capitalized off of it and made themselves the poster children for these things.
+Although it’s only two episodes in, it doesn’t seem like this show will venture down any of those rabbit holes, except of course, hip-hop, and probably strip clubs.

-On the show, Gambino stars as Earn, a Princeton dropout who seems to be facing a rough patch in life.
-She has a young daughter and depends on her mother, Van, for emotional and financial support.
+On the show, Gambino stars as Earn, a Princeton dropout who seems to be going through a rough patch in life.
+He has a young daughter and depends on her mother, Van, for emotional and financial support.